 The thing I love about the JumpStory site is that it focuses on realism – not false perfectionism.
 It’s the reason why the imagery speaks to you on a human level.
-If you’re smart enough to realise this, then your ad copy needs to do the same thing to give you an upper edge.
+If you’re smart enough to realize this, then your ad copy needs to do the same thing to give you an upper edge.
 Here’s the “Why” and “How” of “negative advertising”.

 Negative advertising separates your brand.
 The world is obsessed with always being positive and so marketing says every brand’s glass must always be half-full.
 But the world isn’t in a good space emotionally.
 If your brand always looks at the bright side, you no longer just come across as being optimistic – you can come across as being out-of-touch.

 To define it: “negative advertising” doesn’t mean “bad”.
 It simply means acknowledging reality WITHOUT being destructive; offensive; or defeatist.
-That makes it so strong because we are geared more to the negative.
+That makes it so strong because we are geared more toward the negative.
 As a human, you really must work hard to keep me happy, but I can ruin your whole day with one sentence.
 It’s bred into us.
 The cavemen who were paranoid got eaten a lot less than the “go-getters”.
-So, now we are more likely to believe negative news, dwell on negative comments or be moved into action because we’re angry.
+So, now we are more likely to believe negative news, dwell on negative comments, or be moved into action because we’re angry.

-Also, let’s be honest, why always target those pro-active, ambitious hustlers?
-There are far more under-achievers just trying to get through the week.
+Also, let’s be honest, why always target those proactive, ambitious hustlers?
+There are far more underachievers just trying to get through the week.

 There are several techniques for negative advertising and even a subtle shift in tone can change your brand’s engagement levels.

-Highly impactful and unforgettable – it’s the PSA’s bread-and-butter.
+Highly impactful and unforgettable – it’s the PSA’s bread and butter.
 As an example: To avoid people driving drunk, simply show the after-effects of a car accident.
-To really land the copy you need to make a strong juxtaposition – couple that horrific image with something flippant, light or irreverent like the famous campaign: “If you drink, then drive, you’re a bloody idiot”.
+To really land the copy you need to make a strong juxtaposition – couple that horrific image with something flippant, light, or irreverent like the famous campaign: “If you drink, then drive, you’re a bloody idiot”.

 Shockvertising is good if you have a message that saves lives or does something equally worthy, thus the good the advert does makes up for the trauma it causes.
 Some brands will take the risk and use it for standard products.
 It worked for Benetton but most of the time, it just makes you seem willing to assault the public mentally to sell some jeans.

-Self-deprecating humour is a sign of a high EQ.
+Self-deprecating humor is a sign of a high EQ.
 You don’t want to go too far, but accepting you have weaknesses as a brand, while acknowledging your strengths, makes you “human”.
 You’re more relatable when you joke about your failings – and people love you for it.
-More importantly it means you’re honest and thus trustworthy.
+More importantly, it means you’re honest and thus trustworthy.
 Smart Car did an amazing campaign where they drove their tiny vehicle into 4×4 territory and showed it failing dismally at every task.

 It was cute and fun – and left the viewer wondering why they were having a go at their own brand.
 The copy for this kind of advert needs to highlight your strength while being a little tongue-in-cheek.
-For Smart the line was “As good off-road as an offroader in the city” and ended showing their car topping a massive 4×4 to a tiny parking space.
+For Smart, the line was “As good off-road as an offroader in the city” and ended showing their car topping a massive 4×4 to a tiny parking space.
 Perfect target marketing.

 3. Insult the Viewer

 Some brands will go as far as to have a dig at their consumer.
-It really must be subtle, generic and non-exclusionary.
-You can never go after a cultural and racial difference – but you can go after “shared stupidity” – such as how we procrastinate at work, or act in traffic.
+It really must be subtle, generic, and non-exclusionary.
+You can never go after a cultural and racial difference – but you can go after “shared stupidity” – such as how we procrastinate at work or act in traffic.